 Students with interdisciplinary interests will combine mathematical modeling independent study with scientific, medical, or engineering lab work under the supervision of a mathematics faculty member.

-By design, Vanderbilt’s mathematics major is very flexible.
+By design, Vanderbilt’s mathematics major is flexible.
 Required courses have been held to a minimum, giving students the opportunity to choose classes and pursue directions that best suit their particular objectives.
 Independent study is also available.

-Each semester, the department appoints a number of highly qualified upper class mathematics majors as undergraduate teaching assistants.
+Each semester, the department appoints a number of highly qualified upperclass mathematics majors as undergraduate teaching assistants.
 These students conduct weekly discussion sessions for freshman-level calculus and statistics courses taught in a lecture/recitation format.
 Over the years, these positions have provided many mathematics majors with a truly memorable educational experience.
 Undergraduates can also take full advantage of our graduate mathematics program.
 Seniors who have completed all of the relevant undergraduate courses in a given area can enroll in graduate classes if they wish to pursue the topic in even greater depth.
 The proliferation of advanced placement and pre-college credit is making this opportunity attractive to increasing numbers of students.

 The problem-solving skills and quantitative reasoning that play such prominent roles in mathematics courses prepare undergraduate majors for a wide variety of careers, professional schools, and graduate training.
 In recent years, probably the single most common objective for our majors has been a business career.
 Many plan to work a few years after graduation and then return to school for an MBA.
 There is probably no better undergraduate major for that goal than mathematics.
 Medical school and law school are also fairly common career paths.
-Some of our majors go into teaching, and each year several individuals enter a wide range of graduate programs including mathematics, statistics, biostatistics, finance, actuarial science, engineering, computer science, and the natural sciences.
+Some of our majors go into teaching, and each year several individuals enter a wide range of graduate programs including mathematics, statistics, biostatistics, finance, actuarial science, engineering, computer science, data science, and the natural sciences.
 Opportunities are also plentiful in industry.
 Companies needing to fill positions that have a decidedly quantitative orientation—for example, quality control of market research—will invariably seek out mathematics majors.
 The department has a complete set of courses to prepare students to enter careers in actuarial science and each year several students find jobs as actuaries after passing one or more pre-professional exams.

 The Department of Mathematics has a distinguished international faculty of approximately fifty that includes a Fields Medalist, ten Fellows of the American Mathematical Society, and several International Congress of Mathematicians invited speakers.
-The department has a variety of research groups including: algebraic logic, group theory, approximation theory, noncommutative geometry, operator algebras, mathematical biology, partial differential equations, harmonic analysis, differential geometry, topology, combinatorics, and graph theory.
-The stimulating research environment is supported by an ongoing program that attracts visiting scholars from institutions around the world and hosts several major conferences a year.
+The department has a variety of research groups including: algebraic logic, group theory, approximation theory, noncommutative geometry, operator algebras, mathematical biology, partial differential equations, harmonic analysis, number theory, differential geometry, topology, combinatorics, and graph theory.
+The stimulating research environment is supported by an ongoing program that attracts visiting scholars from institutions around the world and hosts several major conferences per year.

 Director of Undergraduate Studies